-CIV ENV 385-1,2,3 Architectural Engineering and Design Architectural engineering and design studios: architectural history, case studies in design, construction and management of buildings, and drawing and model building.
-1. Fundamental studio: basic architectural and structural design of a simple building project.
-Prerequisites: 221 (may be taken concurrently) and junior standing in engineering; or consent of instructor.
-2. Intermediate studio: architectural and structural design of a building project with multiple requirements.
-Prerequisites: 325 (may be taken concurrently), junior standing in engineering, and 385-1; or consent of instructor.
+CIV ENV 385-1,2,3 Architectural Engineering and Design

+Architectural engineering and design studios: architectural history, case studies in design, construction and management of buildings, and drawing and model building.

+- 1. Fundamental studio: basic architectural and structural design of a simple building project.
+Prerequisite: junior standing in engineering or consent of instructor. - 2.
+Intermediate studio: architectural and structural design of a building project with multiple requirements.
+Prerequisites: 385-1 and junior standing in engineering; or consent of instructor.
 3. Advanced studio: architectural and structural design of a large, complex building project.
 Prerequisites: 385-2 and junior standing in engineering; or consent of instructor.